shutongye/bcs_Pol/README.md

 ## Models

-The repository contains the following Beacon Calculus model files:
+The repository contains the following Beacon Calculus model files (`bcs_Pol_ii_models/`):

-* **`cis_model.bc`**: A model where Pol II phosphorylation occurs only at the immediate site of DNA damage.
+* **`cis.bc`**: A model where Pol II phosphorylation occurs only at the immediate site of DNA damage.
 This serves as the baseline for comparison.
-* **`trans_model.bc`**: An advanced model that incorporates a `phos` beacon-based signaling mechanism.
+* **`trans.bc`**: An advanced model that incorporates a `phos` beacon-based signaling mechanism.
 When a Pol II encounters DNA damage, it launches a `phos` beacon.
 Another Pol II, at a specific downstream location (`i=2` or 200 bp), can detect this signal and become phosphorylated.
 This model also uses a `d` flag to ensure that each Pol II instance only emits a damage signal once per encounter, preventing redundant signaling.

 ## Requirements